FREQUENTLY ASKED QUESTIONS

 A: We either start with a digital file from you, or by making a high resolution scan/digital capture of your flat artwork or film.
 You can send us digital files online, bring in media in person, or send us materials in the mail.
 If you are preparing your digital files for us, please see the information on specs below.
 We use color management workflows throughout the process.

 The next step involves our own extensive in-house proofing to make sure your image looks its best.
 Many adjustments are made between the digitization stage and the printing stage, and we do side-by side comparisons under controlled lighting.
-If you are getting a 16"x20" print or larger, you may look at an 8 1/2"x 11" proof first to approve tone and color (it remains our property as a match print).
+If you are getting a 16"x20" print or larger, you may look at an 8 1/2"x 11" proof first to approve tone and color (it remains our property as a match print for future orders).

-After you have approved (or declined to receive) proof, we make your final print with extreme attention to detail.
+After you have approved the proof, we make your final print with extreme attention to detail.
 Digital preparation fee: First 15 minutes, no charge.

 Q: What specs should I follow when I send you a digital file for giclée printing?